zamazan4ik/awesome-pgo/article/article.md

 Compilers are modest from the optimizations perspective when they see inline assembly.
 So don't expect PGO optimizations **inside** the inline assembly block.
 Around the block, all should work the same as for the usual code.

 However, the situation with BOLT is different.
 Since BOLT works on already-compiled binaries, it doesn't care about your inline assembler and can perform optimizations over it.
-Is it good (optimize more even hand-written asm code) or bad (if you **really** need to leave your ASM listing untouched) - is up to you.
+However the inline assembly can be written in a bunch of strage ways: with `rodata` mixed with the text, or without CFIs (breaking ABI unwinding requirements).
+BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case it's possible to skip such functions manually using `-skip-funcs` BOLT parameter (LLVM Discord [discussion](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).

 More about handling inline assembly in LLVM you can find in "2021 LLVM Dev Mtg “Handling inline assembly in Clang and LLVM”" talk ([YouTube](https://www.youtube.com/watch?v=MeB7Dp3G2UE)).

-TODO: add answer from Amir - "BOLT is source-agnostic and can handle inline assembly just as the rest of the code.
-However the assembly can be written in a bunch of stupid ways: with rodata mixed with the text, or without CFIs (breaking ABI unwinding requirements).
-BOLT can handle that and has safeguards skipping over functions it doesn't fully understand, but in the worst case it's possible to skip such functions manually using -skip-funcs." from Discord ([link](https://discord.com/channels/636084430946959380/930647188944613406/1183110709865881701)).
+### How PGO/PLO helps with binary size optimization?

+Sometimes you want to optimize not for speed but for size.
+In most cases, such requests I heard from the embedded world.
+For PGO I didn't find good investigations in this area.
+The only my finding is [this](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=79458) issue in the Fuchsia issue tracker with some measurements.
+However, the dataset is small - we need more evaluations in this area.

+BOLT has [no](https://discord.com/channels/636084430946959380/930647188944613406/1183491352382689432) ability to reduce the binary size.
+There was some ongoing work on it but the original author [lost the interest](https://discord.com/channels/636084430946959380/930647188944613406/1183493533894725663) in the project.

 ## Related projects